Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the ‘Botswana & Namibia’ guide.

 Activities

 Although there are a number of community concessions or conservancies, which may have their own rules, there are no national parks in Damaraland.
-This means that both guided and self-guided game drives are possible, as well as night drives and guided walks.
+This means that both guided and self-guided game drives are possible, as well as night drives and walking safaris.
 Another highlight is the chance to go rhino tracking, an activity that is offered by some lodges and camps.

 Weather & Climate

-The best weather and your greatest chance of seeing wildlife are in the Dry season (May to October).
-During this time, animals are more likely to stay close to the few remaining water sources and wildlife viewing at local waterholes is most rewarding.
-If you’re more into landscapes, you might appreciate the greener environment and dust-free skies that are hallmarks of the Wet season (November to April).
+The Dry season (May to October) offers the best weather and the highest chance of seeing wildlife.
+During this time, animals stay close to the few remaining water sources, making wildlife viewing at local waterholes most rewarding.
+If you’re more into landscapes, you might appreciate the greener environment and dust-free skies of the Wet season (November to April).

 Mike is an award-winning wildlife writer, former editor of Travel Zambia magazine and author of the Bradt Guide to Southern African Wildlife.